someengineering/resoto.com/docs/getting-started/configuring-resoto.md

 > workflow run collect_and_cleanup
 ```

-## Configuring Resoto Worker for multi-core machines
+## Configuring Resoto Worker for many-core machines

 Resoto resource collection speed depends heavily on the number of CPU cores available to the worker.
-When collecting hundreds of accounts `resotoworker` can easily saturate a 64 core machine.
+When collecting hundreds of accounts `resotoworker` can easily saturate 64 cores or more.
 The amount of RAM depends on the number of resources in each account.
 As a rule of thumb calculate with 512 MB of RAM and 0.5 CPU cores per account concurrently collected with a minimum of 4 cores and 16 GB for a production setup.

 The following settings specify how many worker threads Resoto starts: